-Her small dog is barking loudly.
+The small dog is barking loudly.
+It is annoying.

-But sentences are more complex than simply who and what.
+But many sentences are more complex than simply who and what.
 We also want to know where and when.

-Her small dog ran into the street.
+The small dog ran into the street. (where)

-Her dog barks at 7 a.m.
+The dog barks every day at 7 a.m. (when)

 What Is a Preposition?